Electric bikes (e-bikes)

 There are two types of permitted e-bikes:

-- Electrically power-assisted cycles (EPACs)
+- Electrically power-assisted cycles (EPACs); and

 - Power assisted bicycles with a power output of 200 watts or less